 The good news is that most of these conditions can be successfully treated, and respond well to pain medication, however, if you have tried pain medication or other therapies without success, or if your cat’s condition is severe or terminal, then it may be time put your cat down.

 Inability To Control Elimination

 Urinary incontinence is the inability to control urination.
-This can happen because of weakened urethral sphincter muscles, or secondary to other conditions, like diabetes or kidney disease.
+This can happen because of weakened urethral sphincter muscles, or secondary to other conditions, like diabetes or kidney failure.
 Bowel incontinence is the inability to control bowels, and results in fecal incontinence.